Maximize Your Streaming Performance: The Best CPUs for Streamers

 8.75

-If you’re looking for a cheaper but excellent option, you should look at AMD Ryzen 9 7900X.
-It’s 7950X’s smaller brother, having 12 cores and 24 threads compared to 16 cores and 36 threads, boosting to 4.7 GHz compared to 7950X’s max boost of 4.5 GHz, and has the same 64MB of L3 cache.
-It draws around the same amount of power as 7950X, but provides a few percent lower performance, meaning the efficiency is not the best.
-You’ll need a good cooler to keep this processor from overheating.
+If you’re seeking a more affordable yet high-quality option, consider the AMD Ryzen 9 7900X.
+It is the smaller sibling of the 7950X, featuring 12 cores and 24 threads, in contrast to the 16 cores and 32 threads of the 7950X.
+It boosts to 4.7 GHz, compared to the 7950X’s maximum boost of 4.5 GHz, and it shares the same 64MB of L3 cache.
+It consumes roughly the same amount of power as the 7950X but delivers slightly lower performance, indicating that its efficiency is not optimal.
+A good cooler is essential to prevent this processor from overheating.

-AMD Ryzen 9 7900X suffers from the same problem as its bigger brother and the whole of AMD’s CPU generation, it only supports DDR5 memory and a brand new AM5 socket, so you’ll need to invest in a new motherboard and RAM, which is currently much pricier than the last-gen hardware.
+The AMD Ryzen 9 7900X faces the same issue as its larger counterpart and the entire AMD CPU generation: it only supports DDR5 memory and a new AM5 socket.
+Consequently, you will need to invest in a new motherboard and RAM, which are currently significantly more expensive than last-generation hardware.

-A great thing about 7900X is its price.
-It’s currently selling for around $150 less than 7950X, while offering just a few percent lower performance, meaning the performance per dollar is much greater compared to 7950X.
+A notable advantage of the 7900X is its price.
+It is currently available for approximately $150 less than the 7950X, while delivering only a few percent lower performance.
+This results in a significantly better performance per dollar compared to the 7950X.

 Pros